Course Outline

 Development Frameworks for Building Microservices

-- Java-based frameworks, such as Spring Cloud
+- Java-based frameworks such as Spring Cloud for robust and scalable applications

-Decomposing a Monolithic Application
+Decomposing a Monolith Application

-- Developing independently deployable applications for government
+- Developing independently deployable applications to enhance flexibility and scalability for government systems

-- Organizing microservice applications around business capabilities
+- Organizing microservice applications around business capabilities to align with mission objectives

 Setting up a Spring Cloud Development Environment

-- Configuring Docker and Docker Compose
+- Setting up Docker and Docker Compose for containerized development

 Overview of Spring Cloud and Spring Boot

-- Spring Cloud sub-projects: Config Server & Bus, Eureka, Ribbon, Feign, and Hystrix
+- Spring Cloud sub-projects: Config Server & Bus, Eureka, Ribbon, Feign, and Hystrix for enhanced microservices management

 Creating a Spring Boot Application